Table of Contents

 Beaches near Obidos

 A popular beach with families is the lagoon-side beach at Foz do Arelho.
 The water in the lagoon is calm and slightly warmer than the sea.
 In the summer months, it is patrolled by lifeguards.
-On the other side of the beach, you have the powerful Atlantic ocean waves which makes it quite windy but good for surfing.
+On the other side of the beach, you have the powerful Atlantic ocean waves which make it quite windy but good for surfing.

 Baleal beach, near Peniche, is excellent.
 We particularly liked the unusual rock formations.